ramcharanashok/Advance-Excel/README.md

 With dataset, find out the sales of particular brand volume in summer season.

-IF, IFS, SUMIF, SUMIFS, COUNTIFS, VLOOKUP functions are used to fins out respective outputs
+IF, IFS, SUMIF, SUMIFS, COUNTIFS, VLOOKUP functions are used to find out respective outputs

-Calculate the number of items, sales volume and market share for the brand “Juhayna
+Calculate the number of items, sales volume and market share for the brand “Juhayna"